-In 2016, the Company had an Audit Committee, a Compensation Committee, and a Strategic Transaction Committee of the Board of Directors.
-In 2016, the Audit Committee met 4 times, the Compensation Committee met 2 times, and the Strategic Transaction Committee met 5 times in 2016.
+In 2020, the Company had an Audit Committee and a Compensation Committee of the Board of Directors.
+In 2020, the Audit Committee met 6 times and the Compensation Committee met 1 time.
 The Charters of our Audit Committee and Compensation Committee are available on our website, at www.acurapharm.com under the menu item "Corporate Governance" under the "Investors" tab.
-There is no Charter for the Strategic Transaction Committee.